akeneo/pim-api-docs/content/php-client/getting-started.md

 ## Initialization of the client

-You first need to initialize the client with your credentials client id/secret and with your user/password.
+You first need to initialize the client with your credentials (client id, secret, username and password).

 If you don't have any client id/secret, let's take a look at [this page](/documentation/authentication.html#client-idsecret-generation) to create it.